abasotrebla/matteogithub.github.io/_pages/booklet.md

 }
 ```

-The two program are equivalent.
+The two programs are equivalent.
 You may, in general, use a `for` or a `while` indifferently.

-Althought it is less frequently used, the `do-while` loop may be not completely ignored.
-The only difference with the `while` is that the `do-while` allows to execute the instruction (or a block) at least one time.
+Although it is less frequently used, the `do-while` loop may be not completely ignored.
+The only difference with the `while` is that the `do-while` allows executing the instruction (or a block) at least one time.
 We will use this loop later in some exercise when necessary.